Update: ‘Nio gears up to enter Denmark’ and ‘Nio’s sales in 2021‘ sections added.

 First Nio model in Germany

 Nio is entering Norway with the ES8, but it has a different plan for Deutschland.
 The company has confirmed that it will launch the ET7 as its first model in the country by the end of 2022.
 Moreover, if there’s enough demand for the ET7 in Europe, the Chinese automaker will consider local manufacturing.
 It is open to collaborating with OEMs and evaluating joint manufacturing in the continent.
-The ET7 made its European debut in Germany this month.
-More details on the German operations are expected towards the end of the year.
+The ET7 made its European debut in Germany in September.

 Nio to introduce a low-cost brand

 Nio’s line-up, which currently includes three SUVs – ES6, EC6, and ES8, will expand to six cars in 2022.
-The three new Nio models are likely to roll off the assembly line at the same JAC-NIO factory in Hefei, China, as the current cars.
-Besides the ET7, there is also the Nio ET5, a sedan for the lower segment, as reported by Chinese news portals.
-The unveil is expected to take place at the Nio Day 2021 which will be held later this year or early next year.
+The three new Nio models, including the ET7 and ET5, will roll off the assembly line at the same JAC-NIO factory in Hefei, China, as the current cars.

 Nio ES8 Robotaxi in Germany